intuition-dev/INTUITION2/pug/readme.md

 We will use *mbake* CLI to transpile from the Pug language [mbake CLI](https://www.npmjs.com/package/mbake), so please install that if you want to follow along.

-But if you are a beginner you can use a GUI like [PrePros](https://prepros.io/downloads) If you do the GUI route, once you are comfortable, come back here to continue to the next step, using mbake.
+But if you are a beginner you can use a GUI like [PrePros](https://prepros.io/downloads) to take a Pug file and make html.

-### Quick Intro to Pug part 2
+### mbake CLI

-So now install (https://www.npmjs.com/package/mbake) if you have not done so already.
+Install (https://www.npmjs.com/package/mbake) if you have not done so already.

 Then you should extract a the example we will use by running ```mbake --pug```, and then ```cd pugIntro```.